The Translation History Of The Bible

 As you can see from these examples a lot of interpretation is needed just to get the Greek sentence into a form of English that makes sense.

 There Are Two Philosophies.

-One gives priority to exactness to the original form, while the other emphasizes clarity and readability in English.
-The philosophy striving for exactness is widely referred to as formal equivalence.
+One gives priority to the exactness of the original form, while the other emphasizes clarity and readability in English.
+The philosophy of striving for exactness is widely referred to as formal equivalence.
 These translators attempt a word-for-word translation, although as we have seen, it is impossible to do this completely.
 Nevertheless, the goal is to remain as accurate as possible to the form of the text in the original language.

-The other philosophy focuses on readability, and is called dynamic equivalence or functional equivalence.
+The other philosophy focuses on readability and is called dynamic equivalence or functional equivalence.
 This is often called a thought-for-thought translation.
-These scholars endeavor to create a translation that the reader the experience similar to the way the Bible was heard and understood in its original setting.
-This view also strives to be as accurate as possible, but their focus is on accuracy of meaning rather than the precise form of the original.
+These scholars endeavor to create a translation that the reader experience similar to the way the Bible was heard and understood in its original setting.
+This view also strives to be as accurate as possible, but their focus is on the accuracy of meaning rather than the precise form of the original.

 Neither of these philosophies should be characterized as the right way of translating.
 They both have merits and disadvantages.

 |250BC||Septuagint||The Hebrew Bible, the Tanakh, was translated into Greek by approximately 70 Jewish scholars|